wp-plugins/burnzone-commenting/readme.txt

 == Upgrade Notice ==

 = 0.3.1 =
-Improved the plugin settings page
+Improved the plugin settings page.

 = 0.3 =
 There are no known issues.